 Megabus offers tickets to destinations all over Britain from as little as £1 (+50p booking fee).
 Make sure you book early to get the best deals.
 If you travel to Glasgow from London on a Megabus you also have the option to book a sleeper coach with a bed!

-The Oxford Tube and Oxford X90 run frequent, wheelchair-friendly services between Oxford and London, while Scottish Citylink is a major operator running regular services between London, the North and Scotland.
+The Oxford Tube and Oxford X90 run frequent, wheelchair-friendly services between Oxford and London, while Scottish Citylink is a major operator running regular services between London, the North of England and Scotland.
 Some services run from Heathrow, Gatwick and Stansted airports.
-Make sure you allow plenty of time to buy your ticket before boarding.

 Discounts are available for full-time students and anyone under 25.
-The over-50s qualify for a discount coach card, saving up to 30 per cent on many fares.
+The over-50s qualify for a discount coach card, which means the save up to 30 per cent on many fares.

-Seaside resorts and tourist sites are destinations for many day trips, especially during the high season.
-In some of the more popular rural areas, such as the Lake District, special small coaches operate for ease of movement.
-You can book these in advance, or just turn up before the coach leaves, although be aware that tours book up quickly, especially in high season.
-The local tourist information point or travel agents will be able to tell you where these trips leave from, the cost and may even sell you tickets.
-It is customary to tip the guide after your tour.
+Seaside resorts and tourist sites are perfect day trip destinations, especially during the high summer season.
+In some of the more popular rural areas, such as the Lake District, special small coaches operate, making it easy for you to travel around.
+You can book these in advance or just turn up before the coach leaves, although be aware that tours do book up quickly.
+The local tourist information point or travel agents will be able to tell you everything you need to know.

+Catching a bus is a popular way to travel around the UK.
 As a rule, the further you get from a city, the fewer the buses and the more expensive the fare.
-On the plus side, local buses can be a pleasant and often sociable way of travelling around Britain’s lovely countryside.
+On the plus side, local buses can be a sociable way of travelling around Britain’s lovely countryside.

 Always check routes, schedules and fares at the local tourist office or bus station before you depart on a bus to avoid running into travel trouble.
 If you're travelling via bus around London make sure you invest in an Oyster Card.